grafana/tempo/docs/tempo/website/traceql/_index.md

 The default Tempo search reviews the whole trace.
 TraceQL provides a method for formulating precise queries so you can zoom in to the data you need.
 Query results are returned faster because the queries limit what is searched.

+For an indepth look at TraceQL, read the [TraceQL: A first-of-its-kind query language to accelerate trace analysis in Tempo 2.0"](https://grafana.com/blog/2022/11/30/traceql-a-first-of-its-kind-query-language-to-accelerate-trace-analysis-in-tempo-2.0/) blog post by Trevor Jones.

 For examples of query syntax, refer to [Perform a query]({{<relref "construct-query">}}).

+{{< vimeo 773194063 >}}

 ## Active development and limitations